Using Shade Trees to Reduce Cooling Costs

 Using an air conditioner to keep your house fresh during these hot summer months can cause your electric bills to skyrocket.
 An easy and beautiful money-saving solution is to plant shade trees in strategic locations around your home.

 By blocking the sun during its peak hours, usually in the morning and early afternoon, you could cut those costs by up to 25%.

-With so many to choose from, it can be challenging to pick the right tree for your needs.
+With so many choices, picking the right tree for your needs can be challenging.
 Deciduous trees, or those that lose their leaves each year, are an excellent choice.
 October Glory Maple trees make perfect shade trees.
 They create a leafy canopy to shade your entire house.
-They can also cover your driveway and sidewalk, which collect heat when exposed to the sun.
+They can also cover your driveway and sidewalk, which collect heat from sun exposure.
 When the colder months come, they drop their leaves, which allows the winter sun to make its way through and warm your house.

 Another benefit is to provide shade for your air conditioning unit.
 When an air conditioner is exposed to full sun, its efficiency is decreased.
 Unlike sheds or awnings, which can trap the hot air being expelled, this allows proper ventilation while still blocking the sun.
 Be sure to trim any low-hanging branches that come within a few feet of the air conditioner, as they could prevent airflow to and from the unit.